-Snow returns to GSW for her second season as Women’s Soccer Coach.
-The women’s soccer program continued to grow under Snow’s leadership as the Lady Canes posted their first ever win against The University of West Georgia.
-The Lady Canes also tied Division I Program, Alabama State University 2-2, and made significant improvements on and off the field.
+Snow returns to GSW for her fourth season as the Women’s Soccer Coach.
+She brings in twelve new players for the 2015 season, six of whom are transfers.
+The women’s soccer program grew under Snow’s leadership since 2012 as the Lady 'Canes posted their first ever win against The University of West Georgia.
+The Lady 'Canes also tied Division I Program, Alabama State University 2-2, and made significant improvements on and off the field.

 Prior to arriving at GSW, Snow was the Head Women’s Soccer Coach at Bluefield College.
 During her two-year tenure at Bluefield College, Snow helped the Lady Rams to several program firsts.
 These included Bluefield's first-ever wins over Emory and Henry and North Carolina Wesleyan.
 Her teams at BC were active in the community as well.
 One of their many campaigns was the creation and implementation of the "Kickeroos" youth soccer program for children in the western Virginia area.

-Before taking over at Bluefield College, Snow was the interim Head Women's Soccer Coach at Oxford College of Emory University in Oxford, GA; where she also worked as Assistant Coach prior to her head coach promotion.
+Before taking over at Bluefield College, Snow was the interim Head Women's Soccer Coach at Oxford College of Emory University in Oxford, Ga., where she also worked as Assistant Coach prior to her head coach promotion.

 She is no stranger to the Peach Belt Conference.
 Snow (formerly Samantha Bird) is a former member of the Columbus State women's soccer program where she played under current head coach Jay Entlich.
 CSU won the Peach Belt Conference in Snow's final season of competition in 2005 before injuries ended her playing career prematurely.
-She spent the next two seasons as a student assistant coach with Columbus State, which saw the Lady Cougars earned earn back-to-back NCAA Tournament berths and reach as far as the Elite Eight.
+She spent the next two seasons as a student assistant coach with Columbus State, which saw the Lady Cougars earn back-to-back NCAA Tournament berths and reach as far as the Elite Eight.